 Nightlife in Chicago

 Whether you like opera, live local music or improvisational comedy, you won't have to travel far from your new Chicago apartment for fun after dark.
-If you're looking to relax in a comfortable lounge or dancing with your pals, Chicago has plenty of exciting venues that make it easy to make friends in your new home.
+If you're looking to relax in a comfortable lounge or dance with friends or strangers, Chicago has plenty of exciting venues that make it easy to make friends in your new home.

 Shopping in Chicago

 Indulge in a shopping spree on the city's Magnificent Mile, which runs along Michigan Avenue from the Chicago River to Oak Street.
-This retail haven provides an array of upscale and discount stores to meet any budget.
-Pick out furnishings for your new apartment, or choose local souvenirs to send to your family and friends.
+This retail haven provides an array of upscale and discount stores to meet any taste orbudget.
+Pick out furnishings for your new apartment, choose local souvenirs to send to your family and friends, or anything else you might want or need to find.

 Getaways from Chicago